sftfjugg/jenkins_github_integration_1.0/README.md

 ###### 3. job3

-For merging featured branch to the master(main) branch and triggered remotely using http://<jenkins url>/job/job3/build?token=TOKEN with credentials of jenkins users only and also scheduled using PollSCM.
+For merging featured branch to the master(main) branch and triggered remotely using http://<jenkins url>/job/job3/build?token=TOKEN with credentials of jenkins users only and it also trigger job2 if it is build(run) successfully.
+It is also scheduled using PollSCM.

 ![Job3 configuration](images/job3i3.png)